patrick-verbs/portfolio/README.md

 - [ ] Research portfolio design best practices
 - [ ] Brain-storm/flow-chart the page layout
 - [ ] Block out the layout
-  - [ ] Use Bootstrap to save time
+  - [x] Use Bootstrap to save time (...wound up not saving time)
   - [ ] Use the Block Model from scratch in at least one instance to make sure I really have a grasp on the concept ([resource 1](https://www.w3schools.com/css/css_boxmodel.asp), [resource 2](https://css-tricks.com/box-sizing/))
-  - [ ] Use the Block Model, and other CSS-from-scratch methods, in further instances if I find any preferable to Bootstrap's cookie-cutter execution
+  - [x] Use the Block Model, and other CSS-from-scratch methods, in further instances if I find any preferable to Bootstrap's cookie-cutter execution
 - [ ] Write all content from the project prompt outside my GitHub (e.g., use MS Word to write the “About Me” section, my list of projects with descriptions, my hobbies, etc.)
-- [ ] If necessary, use placeholder content while prioritizing __functional__ objectives
+- [x] If necessary, use placeholder content while prioritizing __functional__ objectives

 ### <a name="Triage"></a>Triage
   - Priority 1: Fulfilling all functional objectives to demonstrate programming proficiency